newjersey/navigator.business.nj.gov/content/src/fundings/angel-investor-tax.md

   - other-services
 openDate: ""
 dueDate: ""
+descriptionMd: The New Jersey Angel Investor Tax Credit Program establishes refundable tax credits for qualified investments in New Jersey emerging technology businesses to stimulate investment in the innovation economy.
 ---

 The New Jersey Angel Investor Tax Credit Program establishes refundable tax credits for qualified investments in New Jersey emerging technology businesses to stimulate investment in the innovation economy.